Annual Technical Report 2005 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2005/KR)

 Data Conversion Center

-In January 2001, KIPO began operating the Data Conversion Center for digitizing paper-based applications for patents, utility models, trademarks, industrial designs, and intermediate documents such as amendments, written opinions, objections, registrations, trials and paper-based gazettes at its Daejeon headquarters and the Seoul branch office.
-The Seoul office receives 70 percent of all applications.
+In January 2001, KIPO began operating the Data Conversion Center to digitize paper-based applications for designs including patents, utility models, trademarks, and intermediate documents such as amendments, written opinions, objections, registrations, trials and paper-based gazettes at its Daejeon headquarters and the Seoul branch office.

-By redesigning the conversion methodology in 2003, the Center automatically handles receiving, formality checking and data converting in the same process.
-By applying state-of-the-art technology such as Multi OCR, dual key-inputs, and automated verification of electronic data, the Center prevents delays or errors during the conversion process.
+The Center automatically handles receiving, formality checking and data converting in the same process and prevents delays or errors during the conversion process by applying state-of-the-art technology such as Multi OCR, dual key-inputs, automated verification of electronic data, and color-scanning technology.

-In January 2004, we introduced color-scanning technology for documents attached to applications.
-In 2004, the Center digitized totaling 364,202 documents, which used a combination of 469 different kinds of paper-based documents, including 6177 industrial design applications.
+In 2005, the Center digitized totaling 297,881 documents, which used a combination of 615 different kinds of paper-based documents, including 5980 trademark applications.

 Main types of announcements of the Office in the field of industrial design information